Skip to content

 completedThe target completed the work.Yes

-canceledThe initiator or target canceled the interaction.Yes
+canceledThe initiator or target canceled the work.Yes

 Rendering diagram…